hungrypc/notes/root/financial_markets/week_3.md

 Typically, the deal is this: the company is supposed to pay out a fixed dividend to the preferred stockholders, but it doesn't have to.
 But, it cannoy pay a common stock dividend until it's paid up on its preferred stock dividends.
 In contrast, corporate bonds have a contractual obligation to pay a dividend.
 So that is, if the company gets in trouble and it doesn't pay out its coupon, the shareholders can come back and sue.
 Preferred stockholders can't do that.

+## Corporate Charter

+The basic coporate charter emphasizes that all common shareholders are treated equally.
+They don't have to pay out dividends to them, but if they do, it has to be that every share gets the same.
+That's where the word equity comes it, it's equality of shareholders.

+The firm can also repurchase shares instead of paying a dividend.
+They can do what they want, but the fundamental thing that ties it down is that all shareholders have one vote, and they elect the board.

+But Berle and Means thought that it doesn't work so well for big companies.
+When there are millions of people voting, it doesn't work so well.
+Berle and Means said that, while in practice we have shareholder democracy, in practice the democracy is imperfect.
+It's really self-perpetuating Boards of Directors.
+And what that lead to was new regulation that tried to allow for takeovers of companies.
+They said that a lot of companies were ill managed and managed fro the interest of the board of directors.
+You can't influence the votes of so many people.
+So they made it easier, 1935 the Securities and Exchange Commission under authority of the act that had just created it in 1934, established rules for proxy contests.
+So that people who wanted to change the governance of the company could reach the shareholders and ask them to sign a contract to let you vote on my behalf.
+You would give them the right to be a proxy for you at the shareholder's meeting.
+In 1956, amendments made proxy contests difficult.
+But then people later as we move to a more free market governance, relaxed the 1956 amendment so that proxy contests came back.

+Some companies have classes of shares, as permitted by state law.
+You can have both voting and non-voting shares.
+The NY Times have both class A shares and Class B shares.
+Class A has less voting rights than class B. Why?
+They think that the NYT serves a higher purpose.
+So they gave the original NYT family more voting rights that the other shareholders.
+This has been under criticism but is still maintained.

+## Corporations Raise Money

+There's three major ways to raise money as a company.

+1. Retained earnings
+  - You can wait until you've made enough money, and then build your new factory
+  - But this is slow because you have to wait until you've got the retained earnings to do that
+2. Borrow money, either through banks or issue debt and sell that through a broker
+3. Issue new shares

+When issuing new shares, shareholders are going to look at that and say wait a minute.
+I used to own 10% of the company and now I only own 5%.
+But then the board would say don't worry, we brought in millions of dollars, and you own a share of that so the company has more now.

+When they issue more shares, your share in the company goes down, defined as the total shares you have divided by total shares.
+You've given up some voting power in order to get money to expand the company.
+But here's why they call it equity, because all common shareholders are equal.

+Myers (prof in MIT) proposed what he called the Pecking Order Theory of coporate finance.
+The best way to raise money for corporate actions, according to what he said board think, is retained earnings.
+You feel most comoftable.
+But if you say let's go to the bank and borrow money, then they get a little nervous.
+The other thing you can say is let's issue new shares.
+Now they get creeped out, they're thinking I'm going to be giving up power to other people.

+## Dilution

+Sometimes companies will issue a dividend in shares, it's called a stock dividend.
+So you might get a letter from your broker saying the company has now paid a stock dividend of 5%, which means your 100 shares are now 105 shares.
+The price per share is $30, so you've got five new shares.
+It's like getting a dividend of $150.
+But that's what most people think.
+What is the next question you ask your broker?
+The company has issued new shares, so that I can be paid a dividend in shares, and now I have 105 shares, is that the same as getting $150 in cash?
+The question you would ask your broker is, wait a minute, every share holder is getting these share dividends, it's equity, they can't pay me a stock dividend without paying the other.
+So the total number of shares when up by 5%.
+Calculating what fraction of the company I own, it's the same.
+That means nothing.

+Typically they issue stock dividends as kind of a trick.
+It's fishing for fools.